Skip to Content

 Minimum Admission Criteria

-The general structure of the Doctoral Academic Degree Programs follows the student credit hour model shown in the table below.
+The general structure of the Doctoral Degree Programs follows the student credit hour model shown in the table below.
 Thirty-six (36) credit hours, total, are required for completion of the doctoral degree programs for all students who hold MS degrees.

 12 credits Elective Course Work Graduate-level courses Transfer up to 12 credits